hardyoyo/RodmanPottingerCookbook/recipes/PersonalOatmeal.md

 ---

 This is a single-serving recipe, but you can make as many servings as you can find mugs to fit in the instant pot.
-So far, the most we've made in one go is 3 mugs.
+So far, the most we’ve made in one go is 3 mugs.
 If you find exactly the right size/shape mug (triangles would be perfect) you could make 4.